 Fireplace – Fireplaces made of stone or brick can be emphasized with properly placed recessed downlights installed in the ceiling over the mantle to create an intriguing grazing effect across the surface.
 Wall sconces can be installed directly on the fireplace and are an attractive addition that draws attention to the fireplace area, while providing general lighting for the living room.

 Accent Lights – Accent lighting adds drama to a room by creating visual interest.
 As part of an interior design scheme, it is used to focus interest on houseplants, paintings, sculpture and other prized possessions.

-To be effective, accent lighting requires at least three times as much light on the focal point as the general lighting surrounding it.
+Create effective accent lighting requires by using at least three times as much light on the focal point as the general lighting surrounding it.
 Accent lighting is usually provided by track, recessed or wall-mounted fixtures, such as in this setting to the left.